ibm-cloud-docs/vpc/vsi-reservation-create.md

 {: #create-reservation-api-vpc}
 {: api}

-You can create a {{site.data.keyword.vpc_short}} reservation in your region by using the application programming interface (API).
+You can create an {{site.data.keyword.vpc_short}} reservation in your region by using the application programming interface (API).
 To create a reservation by using the API, use [Create a reservation](/apidocs/vpc/latest#create-reservation).

 Specify a `Post /reservations` request create a new reservation.
 See the following example.